Thursday, April 09, 2026

 Congo Boy, Rafiki Fariala, Central African Republic, Congo and France

-El Deshielo (The Meltdown), Manuela Martelli, Argentina, France, and Chile
+El Deshielo (The Meltdown), Manuela Martelli, Chile, USA, Spain and Mexico

 Les Éléphants dans la brume, Abinash Bikram Shah, Germany, France, Brazil, and Nepal (1st Film)